D-Hornsby/Mid_mod_app/react-midmod6/README.md

 https://reqres.in/

-now check to see what we can display form this data create a conts (constituent) user from this . state inside the render method, map method to display users under return each element in our component has to have one element so wrap > Users List:< in div here map method to display users add user.id and user.email don’t forget the key to be users ID or can map with index
+check to see what displays from data create a conts (constituent) user from this . state inside the render method, map method to display users under return each element in our component has to have one element so wrap > Users List:< in div map method to display users add user.id and user.email don’t forget the key to be users ID or can map with index

-oh wow it works...
+it works...

 using bootstrap to style
 html